yolodevelopers/clean-stream-filters/README.md

 }
 ```

-The code below uses the two functions above and prints the results to the console in chrome.
+The code below uses the two functions above and prints the results to the console in Chrome.

 ```javascript
 getFilterFileContent("https://raw.githubusercontent.com/yolodevelopers/clean-stream-filters/master/test.filter", function (ffc) {